shria-devarakonda/shria-devarakonda.github.io/shria-blogs.md

+# Thrud
+Now that I am done with test cases I have moved on (kinda been promoted i hope heh) to a new thing.
+Its fun, challenging, vague but understandable enough to be kinda motivating.
+I should be doing that and i'm writing this now.
+Same old.
+When i was getting onboarded on they weren't kidding, saying that it would be an extremely steep learning curve, legit exponential curve (lmao) in my learning.
+There is so much i need to learn to get even close to what and who i want to be... god i hope to stay motivated for however long it takes to learn everything.
+Im aiming for a turing award. not kidding.

+I have been happy these days, it feels like I dont have time to think about why I should be unhappy or time to find / create reasons to be unhappy.
+I guess this is why people who are constantly wokring seldom seem to have mental issues. they dont have time for those.

+I have not been getting time to do much creatively , I'll have to manage my time a bit better to figure this out.
+I look forward to things.
+Ive also played some AOE for fun it is invigorating to say the least.

+Euphoria is intoxicating

+Bye,
+Shria
+Jan 19 2022

 # Secind
 Okay I was wrong.
 Writing Test cases is actually pretty fun once you know how to do it.
 I was talking from ignorance of not knowing what exactly it entailed.
 I guess being bored by things actually is that, just plain ignorance from your part on knowing what it means.
 Once youre aware, everything becomes interesting.